8 but if it bears thorns and briers, it is rejected and near to being cursed, whose end is to be burned.

 The arguments of verses 7 and 8 show that God does not completely despair of those who distort their theology.
 God will destroy their poor production, but He will not reject the land itself—that is, the believer.

 Some Christians will not respond to God’s discipline, others will (He 12:6-7).
 As long as some do not function on a proper view of Christ and Christianity, God will burn their production.
 Those out of His will do not receive His reward.
 Those who do not produce fruit show that they are not in phase with God.
 What they deem as production is empty action.

 God offers His provision for what we need in life.
 He will bless our lives if we live the Christian way of life truthfully.
-Like rain on the ground He showers blessing on those who are receptive to what He gives.
+He showers blessing, like rain on the ground, on those who are receptive to what He gives.